ashryaagr/Fairness.jl/README.md

 # Getting Started

 - [Documentation](https://www.ashrya.in/MLJFair.jl/dev) is a good starting point for this package.
+- To understand MLJFair, it is recommended that the user goes through the [MLJ Documentation](https://alan-turing-institute.github.io/MLJ.jl/stable/).
+It shall help the user in understanding the usage of machine, evaluate, etc.

 # Example
 Following is an introductory example of using MLJFair.
 Observe how easy it has become to measure and mitigate bias in Machine Learning algorithms.